hulianyuyy/Temporal-Lift-Pooling/README.md

 - ctcdecode==0.4 [[parlance/ctcdecode]](https://github.com/parlance/ctcdecode)，for beam search decode.

 - sclite [[kaldi-asr/kaldi]](https://github.com/kaldi-asr/kaldi), install kaldi tool to get sclite for evaluation.
 After installation, create a soft link toward the sclite:
+  `mkdir ./software`
   `ln -s PATH_TO_KALDI/tools/sctk-2.4.10/bin/sclite ./software/sclite`

 - [SeanNaren/warp-ctc](https://github.com/SeanNaren/warp-ctc) for ctc supervision.

 ## Implementation
 The implementation for TLP is given in [./modules/tconv.py](https://github.com/hulianyuyy/Temporal-Lift-Pooling/blob/main/modules/tconv.py).
 You can choose to use TLP or max pooling or average pooling in line 77-79.

+We notice that the kernel sizes of predictor and updater in lift pooling are set as 3 practically (which we wrongly report as 5 in the camera-ready version)

 You can flexibly use TLP for other temporal tasks, e.g. action recogniton or video captioning.